- Last updated:

 Locked Bag 72, Sunshine Coast Mail Centre, QLD 4560

-With the health, safety and wellbeing of our community a priority, and in line with Queensland Government easing of restrictions (stage 5 as of 3 November 2020), council advises the following current status of its facilities.
+With the health, safety and wellbeing of our community a priority, and in line with Queensland Government Roadmap to easing restrictions, council advises the following current status of its facilities.

 Council venues and community spaces